An award-winning design focused practice that puts people first

 • proficiency in Adobe Creative Suite

-• proficiency in REVIT, with knowledge of autocad considered a bonus
+• proficiency in REVIT, with knowledge of AutoCAD considered a bonus

 • good organisation skills and an enthusiastic attitude